 Hello!

-I'm Stéphane Caron, a robotics researcher at Inria Paris working on visuomotor control.
+I'm Stéphane Caron, a robotics researcher at Inria Paris.

-During my work, I have developed motion control software for HRP-4 humanoids (open source), ANYmal quadrupeds, and now Upkie wheeled bipeds (open source).
-You can read the algorithms in the corresponding publications, and check out the code on GitHub.
-I also toot and write technical notes on this website.
+I'm interested in locomotion, which I have worked on with HRP-4 humanoids, ANYmal quadrupeds and Upkie wheeled bipeds.
+You can read the algorithms in my publications, or check out their code on GitHub.
+I also toot and share technical notes on this website.

 One way to develop robot behaviors in the lab is to aim for repeatable demos, but at some point this goal steers us away from generalizing to the real world.
 For instance, the LIPM walking controller I worked on for the HRP-4 humanoid could repeatedly achieve a relatively complex task like stair climbing, but it wouldn't know how to react to unscripted scenarios like banging its head on a ceiling.
 That was due in part to all its behaviors being implemented by control systems, each coming with its own set of parameters to tune, and the complexity of "keeping it all working together" increasing significantly with each new behavior.
 There are several ways we can explore to cross this complexity ceiling...